Cambridge Academy of English ( CAE )

 3. If you purchase insurance from your ETO or another supplier, we will ask for details when you arrive in the school.

-4. Insurance is automatically included for students on our young learner summer programme.
+4. Insurance for medical emergencies and personal belongings is automatically included for students on our young learner summer programme.

 5. CAE will not be responsible for resolving any problems or difficulties which arise from your lack of insurance cover.